vrapolinario/MinikubeWindowsContainers/README.md

 notepad config.toml
 ```

 The command above will copy the ContainerD binaries to the Program Files folder, and create a new config file.
 After that, Notepad will open so you can change some settings.
-You need to change the folling parameters:
+You need to change the following parameters:

 |Setting|Old value|New Value|
 |-------------|----------------|----------------|